 Turn signal, blinker, indicator light; Whatever you call them, they are the only communication you have to drivers around you.
 Your turn signal tells other drivers what direction you’re planning to go and yield to your next move.

-Functioning turn signals have an average cadence of 60 and 120 blinks per minute.
+According to SAE Standard J590b, functioning turn signals have an average cadence of 60 and 120 blinks per minute.
 When something is not right, the speed of the blink or the sound of the click can increase.
 But what causes this increase?

 Read on to find out the answer to your most burning question, “why is my turn signal blinking fast?”.

 How Your Turn Signals Work

 The turn signal circuit is pretty standard within most vehicles.

 Power for the signal runs through a fuse from the battery to the turn signal relay.
 The control circuit completes when you move the signal arm up or down to activate your right or left signal.

 It then activates and sends power through a second load circuit that includes the bulbs to correspon